-Concurrent with the execution and delivery of this AGREEMENT, PROVIDER shall file with AGENCY a Certificate of Insurance evidencing all coverages, limits, and endorsements listed below, in companies acceptable to AGENCY, with a Best's Rating of no less than "A:VII" showing:
+Concurrent with this AGREEMENT, PROVIDER shall file with AGENCY a Certificate of Insurance evidencing all coverages, limits, and endorsements listed below, in companies acceptable to AGENCY, with a Best's Rating of no less than "A:VII" showing:

-1. Medical Malpractice Liability Insurance for all activities of PROVIDER and its employees arising out of or in connection with this AGREEMENT in an amount of no less than five million dollars (\$5,000,000) in the aggregate annually.
-In the event PROVIDER cannot provide an occurrence policy, PROVIDER shall provide insurance covering claims made as a result of performance of AGREEMENT and shall maintain such insurance in effect for at least six (6) months following termination or expiration of this AGREEMENT.
+- 1. Medical Malpractice Liability Insurance for all activities of PROVIDER and his/her employees arising out of or in connection with this AGREEMENT in an amount of no less than five million dollars (\$5,000,000) in the aggregate annually.
+In the event PROVIDER cannot provide an occurrence policy, PROVIDER shall provide insurance covering claims made as a result of performance of AGREEMENT and shall maintain such insurance in effect for at least six (6) months following termination or expiration of this AGREEMENT. - 2.
+Comprehensive General Liability or Commercial General Liability insurance covering all operations by or on behalf of PROVIDER, providing insurance for bodily injury liability and property damage liability for the limits of liability indicated below, and including coverage for: - a) Premises and operations;